yahoo/elide-doc/pages/guide/v5/10-jsonapi.md

 #### Values & Type Coercion
 Values are specified as URL encoded strings.
 Elide will type coerce them into the appropriate primitive data type for the attribute filter.

+#### Attribute arguments.

+Some data stores like the Aggregation Store support parameterized model attributes.
+Parameters can be included in a filter predicate with the following syntax:

+`field[arg1:value1][arg2:value2]`

+Argument values must be URL encoded.
+There is no limit to the number of arguments provided in this manner.

 ## Pagination
 --------------------------